Professor Stephen Hawking dies aged 76

-He died peacefully at his home in Cambridge in the early hours of Wednesday morning.
+He died peacefully at his home in Cambridge in the early hours of Wednesday morning, his family said.

+Prof Hawking, one of the world’s finest scientific minds, was diagnosed with a rare form of motor neurone disease in 1964 at the age of 22 and was given just a few years to live.

+He eventually became confined to a wheelchair and dependent on a computerised voice system for communication.

 In a statement, his children Lucy, Robert and Tim said: “We are deeply saddened that our beloved father passed away today.